FFFSTANZA/FoloCharge/VENDOR_DETECTION_GUIDE.md

 ## Integration with Modules

-The vendor detection system integrates seamlessly with all FoloCharge modules:
+The vendor detection system integrates seamlessly with all Folonite DMS modules:

 ### Fault Diagnosis
 - Normalized logs feed directly into fault classifier